Project-MONAI/tutorials/self_supervised_pretraining/README.md

 # Self-Supervised Pretraining Tutorial

-Authored by Vishwesh Nath (a.k.a Vish)

 This directory contains two scripts.
 The first script 'ssl_script_train.py' generates a good set of pre-trained weights using unlabeled data with self-supervised tasks that are based on augmentations of different types.
 The second script 'ssl_finetune_train.py' uses the pre-trained weights generated from the first script and performs fine-tuning on a fully supervised task.

+### Steps to run the tutorial
+1.)
+Download the two datasets [TCIA-Covid19](https://wiki.cancerimagingarchive.net/display/Public/CT+Images+in+COVID-19)
+& [BTCV](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789) (More detail about them in the Data section)\
+2.)
+Modify the paths for data_root, json_path & logdir in ssl_script_train.py\
+3.)
+Run the 'ssl_script_train.py'\
+4.)
+Modify the paths for data_root, json_path, pretrained_weights_path from 2.) and
+logdir_path in 'ssl_finetuning_train.py'\
+5.)
+Run the ssl_finetuning_script.py\
+6.)
+And that's all folks, happy observing the plots

 ### 1.Data
 Pretraining Dataset: The TCIA Covid-19 dataset was used for generating the pretrained weights.
 The dataset contains a total of 771 3D CT Volumes.
 The volumes were split into training and validation sets of 600 and 171 3D volumes correspondingly.
-The data is available for download at this link: https://wiki.cancerimagingarchive.net/display/Public/CT+Images+in+COVID-19.
+The data is available for download at this [link](https://wiki.cancerimagingarchive.net/display/Public/CT+Images+in+COVID-19).
 If this dataset is being used in your work please use [1] as reference.
+A json file is provided which contains the suggested training and validation split in the json_files directory of the self-supervised training tutorial.

-Fine-tuning Dataset: The dataset from Beyond the Cranial Vault Challenge (BTCV) 2015 (https://www.synapse.org/#!Synapse:syn3193805/wiki/217789) hosted at MICCAI was used as a fully supervised fine-tuning task on the pre-trained weights.
+Fine-tuning Dataset: The dataset from Beyond the Cranial Vault Challenge [(BTCV)](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789)
+2015 hosted at MICCAI was used as a fully supervised fine-tuning task on the pre-trained weights.
 The dataset consists of 30 3D Volumes with annotated labels of upto 13 different organs [2].
+There are 3 json files provided in the json_files directory for the dataset.
+They correspond to having different number of training volumes ranging 6, 12 and 24.
+All 3 json files have the same validation split.

 References: